• Skip to primary navigation

 • Copy and paste your old bio;

-• Use old selfies (on your profile or to get verified), even if they’re edited;
+• Use old selfies (on your profile or for verification), even if edited;

 • Sign into the same Apple/Google account to install Bumble;